zishon89us/node-cheat/awsome/README.md

 *  To install software in .deb format Gdebi can be used, it can be installed using Software Center.
 *  wget will download the given link > wget google.com
 *  sudo is something like run as administrator i.e. used to get permissions from root
+*  ping is used to send small packet over the network if received back it means it's communicating back